Big 4x: Music videos

-Critical reception
+Critical reception & Commercial performance

 Big 4x received generally positive reviews.
 Erika Marie of HotNewHipHop called the album "impressive" and "solid".
 John Yu of KZSC Santa Cruz said the album was "full of potential and high-energy songs".

-Commercial performance

 Big 4x debuted at number 50 on the Billboard 200 on the week ending May 24, 2019, making it his first entry on any Billboard chart.